Flying High in Bird Heaven: MSTR, PSUS, ETF

 And he said that basically the idea is that they're creating this reserve and they're going to build this reserve in perpetuity.
 Maybe they'll revisit it in a decade or so in hopes of pushing out.

-Yeah.
-Building a buffer so that they'll have enough to cover their interest and dividend payments until 2028.
+Yeah, building a buffer so that they'll have enough to cover their interest and dividend payments until 2028.

 And then I guess we'll see, you know, where we are actually in 2028, which will be interesting.

 Right.
 I mean, like, to me, their calculation is fairly straightforward, right?
-If they trade at like a premium, even a small premium to their net asset value, then
+If they trade at like a premium, even a a small premium to their net asset value, then

 they should sell stock at a premium to net asset value to

 handle all of their problems, including paying dividends on the preferred, right?
 Cutting off dividends on the preferred is a terrible situation.
-It like kind of ends the trade.
+It kind of ends the trade.

-It like makes you no longer able to access capital markets in the way they want to, right?
+It makes you no longer able to access capital markets in the way they want to, right?
 That's your last choice, right?

 But your first choice is like, if the stock is trading at a premium, you sell stock.
 If the stock is trading at a discount, you sell Bitcoin.